-The material bonus performance targets for 2012, as amended through September 2012 include progress toward submitting a hydrocodone acetaminophen New Drug Application with the FDA, progress to executing licenses for certain Aversion® opioids, launch of Nexafed®, executing a transaction providing incremental or positive cash flow potential, and conserving cash.
+The material bonus performance targets for 2012, as amended through September 2012 included progress toward submitting a hydrocodone acetaminophen New Drug Application with the FDA, progress to executing licenses for certain Aversion® opioids, launch of Nexafed®, executing a transaction providing incremental or positive cash flow potential, and conserving cash.
 Such performance targets were both organizational and individual goals for Mr. Jones.
-Mr. Jones' bonus was weighted 100% to achievement of the foregoing goals and other bonuses (including for Messrs.
-Clemens, Seiser, Brzeczko and Emigh) were weighted 50% to the achievement of the foregoing organizational goals and 50% to the achievement of individual goals.
+Each of Mr. Jones' and Mr. Clemens' bonuses were weighted 100% to achievement of the foregoing goals and other bonuses (including for Messrs.
+Seiser, Brzeczko and Rivet) were weighted 50% to the achievement of the foregoing organizational goals and 50% to the achievement of individual goals.
 Based upon the recommendation of our CEO and in order to conserve cash, the Board used its discretion and did not award any bonuses for 2012.